luukkonen1991/PetHotel_Back_Node-Express-MongoDB/readme.md

 # PetHotel API

 > Backend API for PetHotel application, which is a webiste where users can find or become pet sitters.
+The server is hosted in domain <www.pethotelapi.com> with documentation.

 ## Usage
 Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own